It feels great to be a member of MGCS family, and I am glad to share my experience in this program and HKUST.

 Studying in the program of MGCS, I have acquired a new perspective to view the history, law, politics, and society of China in the global context, and received rigorous quantitative research methods training, which lays a solid foundation for my PhD studies in sociology.
 Professors and staff in MGCS are really nice people, and are always ready to offer help.
-I am very grateful to them, especially to Prof Xiaogang Wu who have not only enlightened me about social stratification and mobility but also offered great support to my further studies in this field.
 The experience of MGCS: illuminating and challenging coursework, sincere friendship with classmates, and excellent professors and friendly staff, is a really unforgettable one in my life.

 This program really broadened my horizons in China as well as in Asia.
 It helped me to understand and critically analyze the recent developments in China from various individual but interlinked angles locally and globally.
 Although the subjects were pretty new to me as compared with that of my first degree and the expectations from professors were with high quality and not easy to follow, but it was worthy as the experiences tied in with my present job requirements.
 I do recommend the program to those who would like to expend their career towards this direction but have to be prepared on this challenging but fruitful experience.